Ready to read about an 8-month-old baby’s development? A lot is happening! You’ll find activity and toy tips too.

 Your 8-month-old baby can be really fun to be with, practicing his or her new skills with great joy.
 Or if he/she is still struggling to understand how to stand up or move around, your baby might be quite frustrated and irritated.

-Now, or soon enough you cannot be sure to find him where you put him.
+Now, or soon enough, you cannot be sure to find your child where you put him or her down!

-The day our daughter became 8-month-old, she got her first tooth and she managed to sit up by herself from being placed on the floor on her tummy.
+The day our daughter was 8 months old, she got her first tooth and managed to sit up by herself from being placed on the floor on her tummy.